suryakalla06/voice-controlled_local_ai_agent/README.md

 This is intentional for safety.
 The app will reject paths that try to escape this directory.

-## Common issues and fixes

-### Error: `OPENAI_API_KEY is required`

-Cause:

-- you selected `openai` as a provider but did not set `OPENAI_API_KEY`

-Fix:

-- add your key to `.env`
-- restart the app

-### Error: `GROQ_API_KEY is required`

-Cause:

-- you selected `groq` as a provider but did not set `GROQ_API_KEY`

-Fix:

-- add your key to `.env`
-- restart the app

-### Error connecting to Ollama

-Cause:

-- Ollama is not running
-- the local URL is wrong
-- the model has not been pulled

-Fix:

-- run `ollama pull llama3.1:8b`
-- make sure Ollama is running
-- confirm `OLLAMA_BASE_URL=http://localhost:11434`

-### `streamlit: command not found`

-Cause:

-- virtual environment is not activated
-- dependencies were not installed

-Fix:

-- activate `.venv`
-- run `pip install -r requirements.txt`

-### The app opens but fails when I click `Run Agent`

-Cause:

-- missing API key
-- Ollama not running
-- invalid audio file

-Fix:

-- check `.env`
-- check provider choice
-- check that your uploaded file is a valid audio file
-- read the exact error shown in the Streamlit UI

-## Notes on local vs API models

-The assignment prefers local models.
-This implementation supports local intent classification through Ollama.
-Speech-to-text currently uses API-based providers because local Whisper-class models can be heavy on CPU/RAM for modest hardware.
-If you submit with API STT, mention that hardware tradeoff in your final README/article/demo.

 ## Quick run checklist

 Before running, confirm all of these:

 - you are inside the project directory
-- `.venv` exists
+- `voice-agent` exists (or `.venv`)
-- `.venv` is activated
+- `voice-agent` is activated
 - dependencies are installed
 - `.env` exists
 - provider keys are filled in
 - if using Ollama, the server is running and the model is pulled
 - you start the app with `streamlit run app.py`

-## Deliverables still to complete

-After the app is working, you still need:

-- a public GitHub repo
-- a 2 to 3 minute demo video
-- a technical article
-- submission through the official form
+## Notes on local vs API models

+The assignment prefers local models.
+This implementation supports local intent classification through Ollama.
+Speech-to-text currently uses API-based providers because local Whisper-class models can be heavy on CPU/RAM for modest hardware.Ollama is used for local inference to ensure privacy and avoid API costs, although cloud-based models may offer lower latency

+---